Summary of Significant Accounting Policies

 Shipping and Handling

 The Company records expenses for shipping and handling of products to our customers as cost of sales.
-These expenses were $6 and $5 for the three months ended March 31, 2019 and 2018, respectively.
+These expenses were $16 and $24 for the six months ended June 30, 2019 and 2018, respectively, and were $10 and $19 for the three months ended June 30, 2019 and 2018, respectively.

 Stock-based payments are measured at their estimated fair value on the date of grant.
 Stock-based awards to non-employees are re-measured at fair value each financial reporting date until performance is completed.
-Share-based compensation expense recognized during a period is based on the estimated number of awards that are ultimately expected to vest.
+Stock-based compensation expense recognized during a period is based on the estimated number of awards that are ultimately expected to vest.
 For stock options and restricted stock that do not vest immediately but which contain only a service vesting feature, we recognize compensation cost on the unvested shares and options on a straight-line basis over the remaining vesting period.
 These expenses are included as personnel and benefits within the condensed consolidated statements of operations.
-Stock-based compensation expenses were $243 and $123 for the three months ended March 31, 2019 and 2018, respectively.
+Stock-based compensation expenses were $71 and $165 for the six months ended June 30, 2019 and 2018, respectively, and were $28 and $42 for the three months ended June 30, 2019 and 2018, respectively.

 The Company uses the Black-Scholes option-pricing model to estimate the fair value of stock options and the market price of our common stock on the date of grant for the fair value of restricted stock issued.
 Our determination of the fair value of stock-based awards is affected by our stock price as well as assumptions regarding a number of highly complex and subjective variables.
 These variables include, but are not limited to, our expected stock price volatility over the term of the awards, and certain other market variables such as the risk-free interest rate.

-Accounting Standards Codification (“ASC”) 280, Disclosures about Segments of an Enterprise and Related Information, establishes standards for reporting information about operating segments and requires selected information for those segments to be presented in the financial statements.
-It also establishes standards for related disclosures about products and services and geographic areas.
-Operating segments are identified as components of an enterprise about which separate discrete financial information is available for evaluation by the chief operating decision maker, or decision-making group, in making decisions how to allocate resources and assess performance.
+Accounting Standards Codification ("ASC") 280, Disclosures about Segments of an Enterprise and Related Information, establishes standards for reporting information about operating segments and requires selected information for those segments to be presented in the financial statements.
+It also establishes standards for related disclosures about products and services.
 Management has determined that the Company operates in one segment.

 Fair Value Measurement